carneades/carneades.github.io/src/content/fixed/about.md

 The Carneades argumentation system is series of open source research prototypes, freely available for downloading at <http://carneades.github.com>.

-The latest release, Carneades WebApp 0.7, provides web-based tools for:
+The latest release provides web-based tools for:

 - (re)constructing arguments using a rulebase of argumentation schemes
 - visualizing arguments in diagrams (argument maps)